 Most likely, you won’t be able to change her behavior.
 The best thing is to try and not take things personally and brush it off as narcissistic behavior.
 Limiting interactions with her by setting boundaries may work in reducing these instances as well.

-5. She Plays Favorites and Is Manipulative
+#5 She Plays Favourites and Is Manipulative

 It may not be noticeable at first, but they may pit their children (or even grandchildren) against one another.
 For example, they may heap praises on one child while completely ignoring the others.

 Reading Suggestion:Narcissists have a Golden Child and a Scapegoat Child

 This may cause conflicts between the siblings.
 And in turn, this can make them fight hard for their mother’s affection.
 This feeds the narcissist’s ego, so it drives her to do it even more.